 “Both as reader and writer, books have had a powerful influence in my growth and development as a marketing educator,” says Berry, Distinguished Professor of Marketing and M.B.
 Zale Chair in Retailing and Marketing Leadership in the Lowry Mays College of Business at Texas A&M University.
 “Books open the door into a writer’s mind.
 Authors assemble what might be years of research and thought into a small package we call a book and share new ideas and expression with readers for a small sum.
 What a bargain.
 This award is meant to celebrate the marvelous device we call a book and to encourage their creation and consumption in the marketing field.”

 Berry, founder of Texas A&M’s Center for Retailing Studies, and a Visiting Scientist at Mayo Clinic studying healthcare service, has been identified as the most frequent contributor to the services marketing literature in the United States.

-The Prize includes a cash award, plaque, and spotlight features on the AMA and AMAF Web sites and in AMA publications.
+The Prize includes a cash award, plaque, and spotlight features on the AMA Website and in AMA publications.

 Nominations should include:

 - the exact title of the marketing book